-Parents have the right to withdraw their children from RSE except in those elements which are required by the National Curriculum science orders.
+Parents have the right to withdraw their child from Sex Education (as outlined above in the 'Year 6 Conference' section and the highlighted section in Appendix 1), but not the right to withdraw their child from any lessons that are in the statutory Relationships, Science and Health Education Curriculum.
 Should parents wish to withdraw their children they are asked to notify the school by contacting the head teacher.
+Parents or carers must then complete a 'Request for Withdrawal from Sex Education Lessons' form, Appendix 2 of this policy, and send this to the headteacher.
 The school will provide support by providing material for parents to help the children with their learning.